ionic-team/ionic-portals/website/docs/how-to/use-portals-in-an-ios-library.md

 ---
 title: How to Use Portals in an iOS Library
-sidebar_label: Using Portals in an iOS Library
+sidebar_label: Use Portals in an iOS Library
 ---

 import Tabs from '@theme/Tabs';